isabella232/openpass.eclipse.org/content/resources/_index.md

 ## Report a Bug

 The openPASS WG uses Tuleap, an open source agile project management tool.
 Among other things, we are using it to track bugs, create user stories, epics and plan the next releases.
 Under the tracker “Bug” you can report your bug.
-Furthermore, you can find a summary which concludes all the previous fixed, ongoing and the new bugs.
-[Click here to create your first bug](https://tuleap.eclipse.org/plugins/tracker/?tracker=112).
+Furthermore, you can find a summary which concludes all the previous fixed, ongoing and the new bugs. <ins>[Click here to create your first bug](https://tuleap.eclipse.org/plugins/tracker/?tracker=112)</ins>.